 In the scaler loop subroutine of the analysis code, scalers for BCM VtoF, helicity, and pattern synchronization are used in order to calculate charge asymmetry.
 For Runs I and II, the CEBAF helicity control board was configured to produce a quartet helicity pattern - either "- + + -" or "+ - - +" - with each helicity state lasting for 33330 us, or helicity changes at a frequency of roughly 30Hz.
-The pattern synchronization logic scaler - a square wave - is used to determine whether a quartet has begun, or not, in realtime.
-Logic scaler T_settle is recorded with every Mott event.
-T_settle monitors the Pockels cell used to flip helicity, and if the cell is changing it will read high, indicating ambiguous helicity state and thus flagging the event as unusable.
+The pattern synchronization logic scaler - a square wave with high or low value - is used to determine whether a quartet has begun, or not, in realtime.
+Logic scaler T\settle is recorded with every Mott event.
+T\settle monitors the Pockels cell used to flip helicity, and if the cell is changing it will read high, indicating ambiguous helicity state and thus flagging the event as unusable.
 The BCM VtoF scaler is used to determine that the electron beam is indeed on and what current is being sent in counts.
 Of our two sets of scalers S1 (or Ring) and S2, S1 is helicity-gated, and so it is used for the charge asymmetry calculation.
-Since it only reads when helicity is well-defined we do not have to account for T_settle in this loop.
+Since it only reads when helicity is well-defined we do not have to account for T\settle in this loop.

-When a quartet is determined to have begun and beam is on, the next four helicity states' current in counts from BCM VtoF scaler are recorded, quantities q_1 , q_2 , q_3 , q_4 .
+When a quartet is determined to have begun and beam is on, the next four helicity states' current in counts from BCM VtoF scaler are recorded, quantities $q_1$ , $q_2$ , $q_3$ , $q_4$ .
 Then, the charge asymmetry for that quartet is calculated as the difference between positive and negative helicities over the sum of all helicities.
-That is, if q_1 is positive helicity, then charge asymmetry for the quarter Aq is - and if q_1 is negative helicity -
+That is, if $q_1$ is positive helicity, then charge asymmetry for the quarter Aq is - and if $q_1$ is negative helicity -